jjcarrion/drupal_summer/README.md

 # Drupal Summer example module

-## Check the different branches to see the evolution of the module
+## Check the different branches to see the evolution of the session.

 - step-01: The module is created.
 - step-02: A simple block.